 Because ‘The War’ had started over two days, on the.
 Night before our boat sailed we booked to stay in a pretty hotel on the front of the port town of Dover in England.
 This would have been the anniversary of the dreaded BBQ the year before, when her partner decided to inform me that Danny had been seeing ‘her’; the BBQ where Danny had been kissing ‘her’ in my pantry; the BBQ where I nearly pushed ‘her’ off our balcony!
 (The first shot is fired….)

 It was a good decision I could not have stepped a foot in our garden that day; it would have been as if a video was running through my head.
 Too many memories.

 All of the decisions that we made were important because they made new memories for us, new things to focus on at that time of year instead of always focusing on all the shit that had happened year after year.

-We had a beautiful day, and had a meal in the hotel restaurant that evening.
-You would never have known to look at us that we were running away from painful memories and still clinging on by the skin of our teeth.
+We had a beautiful day, sat on the beach, had a meal in the hotel restaurant that evening; you would never have known to look at us that we were running away from painful memories and still clinging on by the skin of our teeth.